snake-charmer-devs/snake-charmer/README.md

 # Snake Charmer

-Portable virtual machines for scientific Python, built with Vagrant, VirtualBox and Salt.
+A portable Python workbench for data science, built with Vagrant, VirtualBox and Salt.

-## *Work in progress - not yet fully tested*
+## *Work in progress - pre-release version*

 If you are interested in being an early adopter, please keep a close eye on the commits and issues here -- I am finding and fixing bugs almost daily.